 This post is authored by Graham Auman Pitts, who is currently a post-doc in NC State’s International Studies department.
 He completed his dissertation at Georgetown University on the environmental history of Lebanon.
-His last article focused on Mary Mills, an African-American nurse in Lebanon.
+The primary sources are letters from residents in Lebanon preserved in the US National Archives.
+You can browse these letters here.
+You can also search our database of these letters here.

 Resident in the Matn town of Duhur al-Shuwayr with her daughter, Farida Nimr Haykal had stopped receiving remittances from her husband sometime in 1916.
 She wrote the U.S. consulate in Beirut at least two times that summer to implore they contact Nimr Haykal on her behalf.
 Ottoman censorship restrictions and the Entente blockade prevented her letters from reaching the United States, but the consulate in Beirut telegraphed Nimr to inform him of his wife’s desperate situation by way of the embassy in Constantinople.
 With no money or response forthcoming, Farida’s situation grew more desperate.
 Her solution to “work the cocoon season” suggests she probably was not normally employed as an agricultural laborer and likely owned the mulberry trees she aimed to harvest.
 A professor at Syrian Protestant College donated money so that she could purchase silk cocoons, but she lacked “baskets [tibāq] and ladders [sqāla]” to store and harvest mulberry leaves.
 In pencil on the back of the consulate’s response, Farida wrote a desperate plea in her colloquial Lebanese dialect: “We have become, my daughter and I, in need of clothes.
 We are totally naked.
 I don’t need to explain more [fahmik kifāya].
 My daughter has a fever and constant attacks so she cannot come down [to Beirut in person].”
 She implored “Miss Nixon” of the American consulate, “for God’s sake [karmāl allah], send me ten lira,” but her pleas fell on deaf ears.
 U.S. consular documents from 1918 listing Lebanese requesting funds from relatives in the United States make no mention of Farida and her daughter.